fairDataSociety/stampkeeper/README.md

 ## The Stampkeeper

-Stampkeeper is a service that can monitor multiple swarm postage stamps, top them up and avoid depletion.
+Stampkeeper can monitor multiple swarm postage stamps.
+It will top them up and dilute stamps as required.

-##
+## How to run

+Please run `--help` or `-h`